Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Numerical results

 \section{Numerical results}

 In the following, we show the simulation results for the clustering and learning solutions.
-We consider a system with $N=10$ sensor nodes, transmitting over $M=2$ parallel channels.
+We consider a system with $N$ sensor nodes, transmitting over $M=2$ opportunities.
 We limit the number of simultaneously active agents to the cases with $A=2$ and $A=3$.
 Although the clustering solution only works in the former, the \gls{mab} solution works equally well in both of these cases.
-Furthermore, we consider three different types of node activation distributions: \begin{enumerate} \item \emph{Deterministic activation}: this is the simplest case, as each sensor is always paired with the same other sensor (or the same two, if $A=3$).
-In this case, the active sensor sets with non-zero probability represent a partition of $\mathcal{N}$, and the sensors only have to coordinate over these smaller groups; \item \emph{Regular activation}: we consider a correlated activation pattern with significant regularity, which might be, e.g., due to the physical location of the sensors.
-Sensors that are closer together are often simultaneously active, while sensors that are farther apart have a smaller joint activation probability.
-This case is naturally more complex than the deterministic one; \item \emph{General case}: $p_A$ is a general \gls{pmf} with no apparent regularity.
-Hand-designing a solution for this case is extremely difficult, as it requires to solve the overall problem and there are no regular features to exploit. \end{enumerate} In each scenario, the training of the \gls{mab} agents is performed in rounds, which correspond to the transmission of $N$ packets, so that every sensor receives one possible update per round.
+Furthermore, we consider two different types of node activation distributions: \begin{enumerate} \item \emph{Regular activation}: we consider a correlated activation pattern with significant regularity, which might be, e.g., due to the physical location of the sensors.
+Sensors that are closer together are often simultaneously active, while sensors that are farther apart have a smaller joint activation probability; \item \emph{General case}: $p_A$ is a general \gls{pmf} with no apparent regularity.
+Hand-designing a solution for this case is extremely difficult, as it requires to solve the overall problem and there are no regular features to exploit. \end{enumerate}